-This recipe makes the perfect vegan pesto!
-This easy basil pesto recipe is entirely plant-based and comes together in less than 20 minutes.
-Enjoy it on pasta, grilled bread, pasta, or as a dip.
+This recipe makes the Perfect Vegan Pesto!
+This quick and easy basil pesto is entirely plant-based and will be ready in less than 20 minutes.
+Enjoy it on pasta, with grilled bread or pizza for dipping!

 Last week, the basil had reached its peak and was almost past its prime.
 It was time to harvest it.
 We got nine cups of it!
 What was I to do with it?
 I had to make fresh pesto, of course!